 It is found in the lens of your camera and in modern cameras is adjusted via a control wheel or dial.
-If you ever owned amanual film SLR you will remember that the lenses had an ring that you set manually with a “Click-click” as you turned it to alter the apertures.
+If you ever owned a manual film SLR you will remember that the lenses had an ring that you set manually.
+It moved with a "Click-click" as you turned it to alter the apertures.

 One of the most important things to learn about apertures is Depth of Field or DOF plus the more technical "hyper-focal distance".

-Depth of field is the amount or “depth” of the image that is in focus in your images.
-The rule is that small apertures of say F11 or F16 will give good depth of field or more of your image is sharp (as in the image below), and a large aperture of say F2.8 will have shallow DOF or very little in focus.
+Depth of field is the amount or "depth" of the image that is in focus in your images.
+The rule is that small apertures of say F11 or F16 will give good depth of field or more of your image is sharp (as in the image below).
+A large aperture of say F2.8 will have shallow DOF or very little in focus.

 Apertures and Shutter Speeds